-Oregon secretary of state resigns due to marijuana job
+Marijuana moonlighting: Oregon official quits due to pot job

 SALEM, Ore.
 (AP) — Oregon Secretary of State Shemia Fagan announced her resignation on Tuesday amid sharp criticism from both Republicans and Democrats for having moonlighted as a highly-paid consultant to a marijuana business.

-Fagan, a Democrat, apologized on Monday for working for the marijuana company, which has a record of unpaid bills and taxes, but indicated she intended to serve the remaining two years of her term. making the situation worse: Fagan worked for two months as a paid consultant for an affiliate of the company, La Mota, while her office was wrapping up an audit of Oregon’s pot regulator, the Oregon Liquor and Cannabis Commission.
+Fagan, a Democrat, apologized on Monday for working for the marijuana company, which has a record of unpaid bills and taxes, but indicated she intended to serve the remaining two years of her term.
+Making matters worse: Fagan worked for two months as a paid consultant for an affiliate of the company, La Mota, while her office was wrapping up an audit of the state’s pot regulator, the Oregon Liquor and Cannabis Commission.

+The audit released Friday called for the OLCC to “reform” some rules for marijuana businesses, saying they are “burdens” when combined with federal restrictions on interstate commerce, banking and taxation.
+Fagan was absent during a Zoom news conference timed with the audit’s release.

-Fagan said she recused herself from the audit, but it was too much for politicians across the political spectrum to swallow.
-Republicans demanded she resign.
+Her spokesman said at the Friday news conference that Fagan had recused herself from the audit, but it was too much for politicians across the political spectrum to swallow.
+Senate Republican Leader Tim Knopp and House Republican Leader Vikki Breese-Iverson immediately called for her to resign.

 Fagan’s consulting job paid $10,000 per month, with bonuses three times that amount if she helped the company get licensed in other states.
+The secretary of state’s salary is $77,000.
+Willamette Week had broken the news about Fagan’s outside gig last week.

-She announced on Monday that she quit that job, and on Tuesday bowed to pressure to leave her elected office too.
+In a virtual press conference Monday, Fagan apologized for taking the outside job and attributed it to “poor judgment.”
+She told reporters that she quit the moonlighting job, and on Tuesday bowed to pressure to leave her elected office too.

 “It is clear that my actions have become a distraction from the important and critical work of the Secretary of State’s office,” Fagan said.